 Square foot measurements are the most used measurement for hardscape and masonry products.
 Square feet is a measurement of the area of the project.
-Some common examples include: Landscape Wall Blocks, where you need the facial sqft of the wall (length of wall x height of wall); Concrete Pavers, Landscaping Rocks, Artificial Turf where you need the sqft of the area to be covered (width of area x length of area); or Stone Veneer field units where you need the sqft of the wall face to be covered (height of wall x width of wall).
+Some common examples include: Retaining Wall Blocks, where you need the facial sqft of the wall (length of wall x height of wall); Interlocking Concrete Pavers, Landscaping Rocks & Stone, Artificial Turf where you need the sqft of the area to be covered (width of area x length of area); or Stone Veneer field units where you need the sqft of the wall face to be covered (height of wall x width of wall).

 When estimating your hardscape and masonry product needs, it is sometimes advised to slightly round up.
 Whether rounding up to the nearest full foot when measuring or rounding up to the next available packaged quantity of a product.
 It is better to have slightly too much product than not enough.

 Rounding up is especially important when it comes to planned projects where cutting may be required.
 Retaining walls, concrete pavers, artificial turf, flagstone, etc. While your measurements may be precise, once you start cutting pieces to fit, you will most likely be left with unusable scrap.
 This may leave you with not enough product to finish your project.
 Determining how much extra product to purchase will vary depending on your project design, what products you are using, and your efficiency in planning and executing cuts.
 If you have any questions, please contact any of RCP Block & Brick’s retail sales locations and we can help you out.